-This track puts the focus on strategies for breaking down academic silos, building an innovation culture on campus, and preparing students for jobs of the future.
-Topics in this track can include best practices and nifty activities for cultivating an entrepreneurial mindset, tactics for navigating (and revising) entrenched policies, building cross-disciplinary community with skeptical peers, developing soft-skills through group projects, and assessing the impact of these activities on student outcomes.
+This track puts the focus on strategies for breaking down academic silos, building an innovation culture on campus, preparing students for jobs of the future, and defining appropriate metrics for impact.
+Topics in this track can include best practices and nifty activities for cultivating an entrepreneurial mindset, tactics for navigating (and revising) entrenched policies, building cross-disciplinary community with skeptical peers, developing soft-skills through group projects, and methodologies for assessment of student outcomes.

 Venture Development and University Spin-Outs

-This track is for sessions that focus on the experiences and strategies that set the conditions for bringing innovations out of the lab (or workshop, or studio), and into the world.
-Topics in this track can include best practices for training early stage innovators, navigating tech transfer, building and deploying university- or alumni- funded investment vehicles for student entrepreneurs, alternative (non-VC) funding pathways, recruiting and managing mentors, ways to mitigate (or accelerate) failure, and more.
+This track focuses on the experiences and strategies that set the conditions for bringing innovations out of the lab (or workshop, or studio), and into the world.
+Topics in this track can include best practices for training early stage innovators, navigating tech transfer, building and deploying university- or alumni- funded investment vehicles for student entrepreneurs, alternative/non-VC funding pathways, recruiting and managing mentors, ways to mitigate (or accelerate) failure, and more.

 Ecosystem Development through Off-Campus and Cross-Campus Partnerships

 Savvy institutions are leveraging cross-campus and off-campus collaborations to improve success rates and amplify the impact of their innovation initiatives.
 Topics can include increasing capacity for I&E at the national level through engaging with corporate open-innovation, structuring collaborations with local economic development agencies, or the ins-and-outs of building regional innovation hubs between institutions, (such as I-Corps Nodes).
-This track will emphasize transformative approaches to building I&E activity in the US and around the world.
-Topics can include building an innovation pipeline, fostering government, university, and industry support of innovation ecosystems or building regional collaborations to support emerging innovators.
+This track will emphasize transformative approaches to building I&E activity in the US and around the world, fostering government, university, and industry support of innovation ecosystems or building regional collaborations to support emerging innovators.

 How to Apply